Hungary curbs inbound travel, bans public gatherings over coronavirus

 The ban on travel from the four most heavily-affected countries will come into effect immediately, Premier Viktor Orban’s chief of staff, Gergely Gulyas, told a news briefing.

-Hungarian universities will also be closed and public gatherings of over 100 people indoors and 500 people outdoors will be banned, he said.
+Hungarian universities will also be closed and public gatherings of more than 100 people indoors and 500 people outdoors will be banned, he said.

 The restrictions will remain in place until further notice, Gulyas said, adding the government expected the epidemic’s impact to last months rather than weeks.

+Austria said on Tuesday it was introducing border checks and would deny entry to people arriving from Italy.

+Hungary has 13 confirmed cases of the coronavirus, but no one has died so far.

-Reporting by Marton Dunai; editing by John Stonestreet
+Reporting by Marton Dunai; editing by John Stonestreet and Angus MacSwan